-The Universal chess interface (UCI) and XBoard protocol are standards for communicating with chess engines.
+UCI and XBoard are protocols for communicating with chess engines.
 This module implements an abstraction for playing moves and analysing positions with both kinds of engines.

 Warning: Many popular chess engines make no guarantees, not even memory safety, when parameters and positions are not completely valid.
 This module tries to deal with benign misbehaving engines, but ultimately they are executables running on your system.